Table of Contents

 Just check out MetricFire’s customer, HypGames, who uses MetricFire to monitor their game infrastructure as well as their business metrics.
 HypGames uses MetricFire to monitor their revenue as a time-series metric, as well as using MetricFire as a general backup monitoring tool and infrastructure monitoring tool.
 MetricFire also works with EA on infrastructure monitoring.

 To get started with MetricFire, you should book a demo here!

-ScoutAPM is a partner with MetricFire, and offers a more traditional APM tool for monitoring everything from N+1 database queries and sources of memory bloat, to performance abnormalities and more.
-Scout is fantastic tool for getting a deep understanding of your application performance, such as:
+ScoutAPM is a partner with MetricFire and offers a more traditional APM tool for monitoring everything from N+1 database queries and sources of memory bloat to performance abnormalities and more.
+Scout is a fantastic tool for getting a deep understanding of your application performance, such as:

 - Which endpoint is triggering memory increases?

 - Are slow requests to an endpoint cascading to the app?